Prospectus

 Welcome to the specialisation Educational Science, which is part of the Master’s Degree Programme in Education and Child Studies.
 Language of instruction in this specialisation is English.

 The Master’s specialisation in Educational Science offers students cutting-edge insights into the learning and developing child in education.
-Furthermore, students practice translating the implications of this knowledge to educational practices including instruction, social interaction, and assessment.
-Because learning and education are not ‘one-size-fits-all’ phenomena, individual differences between children receive ample attention.
+Furthermore, students practice translating the implications of this knowledge to educational practices such as instruction and social interaction.
+Because learning and teaching are not ‘one-size-fits-all’ phenomena, individual differences between children receive ample attention.

 This specialization offers a unique multidisciplinary approach: you will study children’s learning processes from a cognitive-psychological, social-emotional, and neurodevelopmental perspective.
 In addition to this multidisciplinary focus on the learning and developing child, the programme addresses the impact that the social and educational environment have.
 At the core of the programme as a whole is the idea that the Master’s student develops a critical attitude towards research and practices in the field of learning and education, as well as the skills needed to bridge the gap between theory, research, and educational practice.